 There was some great gear on show, both for DJs and producers and far too much for one article so we have broken it down into a perfect pair.
 This first blog shares some of the highlights from the world of music production, whilst Part 2 (to follow soon) will cover the exciting world of DJ gear.
 This isn’t an exhaustive list by any means, but highlights some of the equipment we got to see and play.
 Here are our choices (in no particular order):

-rolling 4 keyboards into 1, this new unit was getting a lot of attention.
-It comprises a 61-note keyboard and 4-synth engine with 48-voice polyphony and dozens of affects and modes.
+Nord Wave 2: rolling 4 keyboards into 1, this new unit was getting a lot of attention.
+It comprises a 61-note keyboard and 4-synth engine with 48-voice polyphony and dozens of effects and modes.
 It’s going to retail for around £2200/$2700 by the looks of it.
 A stunning machine and a real show-stopper.